List of DC Comics characters: D: Doctor Impossible

 Doctor Impossible is a supervillain appearing in publications by DC Comics.
 He first appeared in Justice League of America, vol. 2 #1.
 The character was created by Brad Meltzer and Ed Benes, being inspired by the concepts of Jack Kirby's Fourth World.

 Following his first appearance as Doctor Impossible, a rumor spread among the criminal underground that Impossible was a thug who had previously worked for Penguin.
-It is postulated that his real name is Jonas Lock (a takeoff of Scott Free) and that at some point he acquired his advanced technology from DeSaad and Apokolips.
+It is postulated that his real name is Jonas Lock (a takeoff of Scott Free) and that he acquired his advanced technology from DeSaad and Apokolips.
 Impossible makes claims to be the brother of Mister Miracle and to have come from Apokolips.
-Impossible's costume looks like a dark purple and black variation of Mister Miracle's highly visible, ultra colorful yellow and red costume.
+Impossible's costume is a dark purple and black variation of Mister Miracle's colorful yellow and red costume.
 Impossible uses equipment and skills similar to Mister Miracle.

 After his arrival on Earth, Impossible gained mind control of Professor Ivo, Electrocutioner, Plastique, Karate Kid (in the guise of Trident), and Solomon Grundy through a mechanically enhanced Starro parasite.
 The brainwashed villains were used to gather raw materials for the construction of a robotic body to hold the mind of Grundy.
 Doctor Impossible stole the body of Red Tornado, decapitated two of the Metal Men (Gold and Platinum) and seized the arm of the Parasite.
 He plan was foiled as he was defeated by members of the Justice League.